junhao-code/mobile-system-design/README.md

   - requires maintaining an active connection - might have poor performance on unstable cellular networks.
   - schemaless - it's hard to check data validity on the client.
   - the number of active connections on a single server is limited to 65k.
+- when to use?
+	- When there is a need for to-and/or-from transmission of data at a HIGH rate.
+	- Chat applications, games, etc.
 Learn more about WebSockets:
 - [WebSocket Tutorial - How WebSockets Work](https://www.youtube.com/watch?v=pNxK8fPKstc)